MQL4 BASICS COURSE

 MetaTrader 4 offers a built-in Strategy Tester.
 Here, you can:

-Once you've coded your EA, it's essential to test it to ensure it works as expected.
+After coding your EA, it's essential to test it to ensure it works as expected.
 MQL4 provides a built-in strategy tester that lets you simulate how your EA would have performed over historical data.

 To test your EA: